Shutter (2008 film): Plot

 Ben Shaw and his new wife Jane leave New York for Tokyo, Japan, where Ben has a job as a photographer.
 While traveling, Jane accidentally hits a girl in the middle of the wilderness.
 Later they start to find mysterious lights in their photos.
 Ben begins to complain of severe shoulder pain, and his friends begin to comment he's looking bent and hunched over, though the doctor he goes to see can find no cause.
 Ben's assistant takes them to her ex-boyfriend, who runs a magazine on the paranormal, revealing the lights are spirits of the dead.
-They then go to a psychic, Murasame, who Ben soon claims is a hack and refuses to translate what he says.
+They then go to a psychic, Murase, who Ben soon claims is a hack and refuses to translate what he says.

 Noticing light has gathered beneath a window of an office building in a photo, Jane goes inside the office where the light is coming from and takes photos.
 She encounters the girl's spirit, learns her name is Megumi Tanaka and that Ben knew her.
 When Jane confronts Ben, he admits that he and Megumi were once in a relationship but when her father died she became very obsessive and clingy.
 He eventually dumped her with help from his two friends, Adam and Bruno.
 Jane is upset with Ben and decides that they need to find Megumi.

 They go to Megumi's home and find her decayed body; she had committed suicide with potassium cyanide.
 Elsewhere, Ben's friends Adam and Bruno are killed by Megumi.
 Adam's eye is torn out while shooting pictures and he dies from shock; Bruno kills himself by jumping from his apartment.
 Finally, Ben is attacked by the ghost of Megumi who attempts to choke him.
 After nearly throwing Jane through a nearby window, Megumi stops, leaving Ben alive.